TERMS & CONDITIONS

 ·Does the company have the capability to adjust, produce and deliver this prototype into an actual product?

 ·Has the team assess the suitability of the product for local market and the “exportability” of the product?
+Any identified overseas markets and how are the products positioned for it?

 ·What are the additional distribution channels for the new product, e.g. opening B2B segments, supermarkets, restaurants, e-commerce, etc.?